finos/FDC3/docs/api/spec.md

     * are discoverable (via the [`getUserChannels()`](ref/DesktopAgent#getuserchannels) API call),
     * can be 'joined' (via the [`joinUserChannel()`](ref/DesktopAgent#joinuserchannel) API call).

     > **Note:** Prior to FDC3 2.0, 'user' channels were known as 'system' channels.
-They were renamed in FDC 2.0 to reflect their intended usage, rather than the fact that they are created by system (which could also create 'app' channels).
+They were renamed in FDC3 2.0 to reflect their intended usage, rather than the fact that they are created by system (which could also create 'app' channels).

     > **Note:** Earlier versions of FDC3 included the concept of a 'global' system channel which was deprecated in FDC3 1.2 and removed in FDC3 2.0.